 Battery life could be longer.
 Some reports of defective components and faulty batteries upon arrival.

 A popular model with small but sturdy build that makes it suitable for indoor flying.
-Has 3 channels for versatile indoor flight.
-We love its bright yellow details.
+Good choice for kids or beginners.
+Has one-key landing for a smooth descent every time.
+We love its bright red details.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.